 Your heart is fed by its own blood circulation by three major coronary arteries.
 It acts as a pumping machine responsible for carrying blood and oxygen to all of your vital organs and throughout your body.

 Your bloodstream carries fatty acids and low-density lipoproteins or LDL cholesterol.
 Since fat and cholesterol cannot be broken down in water or blood they simply go with the flow – literally.

 Fats provide and store energy and cholesterol is the starting point to make estrogen, testosterone, vitamin D, and other substances that help you digest food.

 When too much fat and LDL cholesterol is present in your bloodstream, deposits can form within the walls of your coronary arteries (and other arteries throughout your body).

 These deposits are called atheromatous plaque.
 Some plaques can enlarge to the point they disrupt the blood flow.
 And when the plaque ruptures or breaks apart it can cause a heart attack or stroke.

 When you eat a diet high in fat or cholesterol you have a greater chance of getting coronary artery disease.

 - Chest pain at rest

 - Strange feeling in the chest, neck or jaw

-If you suspect you have this potentially life-threatening disease you should see a preventive cardiologist to seek treatment.
+If you suspect you have this potentially life-threatening disease you should see a preventive cardiologist for treatment.